ajackevic/ELEC5882/README.md

-# The design and implementation of a pulse compression filter on an FPGA
+# The design of a pulse compression filter on an FPGA
 This repository contains the MATLAB and FPGA design and implementation of the pulse compression filter.